Nimon77/cd/README.md

 This library depends on the following packages:

-- `github.com/citilinkru/libudev` - For scanning and detecting USB devices.
+- `github.com/citilinkru/libudev` - For scanning and detecting USB devices. (linux only)
 - `github.com/jacobsa/go-serial/serial` - For handling serial port communications.

 Make sure to include these dependencies in your project.